Silfaz/digitalgarden/content/projects/fermentation/Best tempeh practice.md

 ## Cooking
 - When boiling a tempeh block in salt water, **boil for 4-5 min total**, otherwise it gets too soggy and the legumes get too cooked.
+- Add the vinegar to the last few minutes of boiling water (instead of after boiling and draining the beans).
+This way they dry quicker after cooking, because you don't add additional (cold) liquid to the drained beans, which counteracts some of the steaming-off.

 ## Storing
 - Do not store a fresh tempeh block for more than 2 days in the fridge without prior heat treatment (see below)!
 It continues fermenting and will start to taste very funky.